marco262/my_wiki/data/dnd/general/conditions.md

 * A charmed creature can't attack the charmer or target the charmer with harmful abilities or magical effects.
 * The charmer has advantage on any ability check to interact socially with the creature.

+## Dazed

+*Source: One D&D playtest*

+* A dazed creature can move or take an action on their turn, not both.
+* The creature can't take bonus actions or reactions.

 ## Deafened

 * A deafened creature can't hear and automatically fails any ability check that requires hearing.